 If you are like most Canadians, the money you receive once you retire will come from different places.

 Non-Registered Investment Income

-before making any retirement decisions.
-To help you choose the right financial professional, the Government of Canada has some helpful guidelines here
+We recommend that you seek advice from an independent financial advisor before making any retirement decisions.
+To help you choose the right financial professional, the Government of Canada has some helpful guidelines here.

 Your retirement goals and your spending habits will form the basis of how much you need to save.
 Most people considering retirement ask themselves (and their spouse or partner) the following questions and then discuss them with a trusted advisor when planning for their retirement: